Lent – Day 18 – A Study of Matthew 5

 Someone said, if we live by an “eye for and eye” and “tooth for a tooth” we will eventually be a world of blind, toothless beggars unable to do anything for ourselves, groping around in the dark.
 Just taking another man’s eye because he took yours will never restore your eye.
 But, when we, by force of love, resist the enemy who feeds on vengeance, hate, violence and death, we are empowered to neutralize and eventually by work of the Holy Spirit change some hearts to seek and follow our Lord Jesus Christ, turning from violence to repentance and salvation.

-Anger and violence, pride, arrogance nor revenge wins souls to Christ.
+Neither anger, violence, pride, arrogance nor revenge wins souls to Christ.
 What does?
 It’s His kindness.

 “Or are you [so blind as to] trifle with and presume upon and despise and underestimate the wealth of His kindness and forbearance and long-suffering patience?
 Are you unmindful or actually ignorant [of the fact] that God’s kindness is intended to lead you to repent (to change your mind and inner man to accept God’s will)?”
 Romans 2:4